0pain01/flex_front/README.md

 ## Hosted link
 https://curious-praline-89082e.netlify.app/

-Click on it check the web-app
+Click on it to check the web-app

 ### web app
 # FRONTEND :